Speed Test Plus - More Information & Factors That Affect Results

 Saving Your Speed Test Plus Results

-Up to 10 of your most recent results are saved in Results History.
+Your most recent results are saved in Results History.
 If you do not see a saved history, please make sure that cookies are enabled in your browser settings.

 - Download Speed